EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cVegetationDieOff_forcing`: reads and passes along to the land diagnostics the fraction of vegetation pools that die off
+- `cVegetationDieOff_forcing`: Get the fraction of vegetation that die off from forcing data.

 </details>